Linuxfabrik/monitoring-plugins/check-plugins/redfish-drives/README.md

 ## States

+* OK if all drives and controllers are healthy.
-* CRIT if an enabled drive's health rollup state is equal to "Critical".
+* WARN if an enabled drive's health or health rollup state is "Warning".
-* CRIT if an enabled drive's health state is equal to "Critical".
-* CRIT if an enabled controller's rollup state is equal to "Critical".
-* CRIT if an enabled controller's state is equal to "Critical".
-* WARN if an enabled drive's health rollup state is equal to "Warning".
+* WARN if an enabled controller's health or health rollup state is "Warning".
-* WARN if an enabled drive's health state is equal to "Warning".
+* CRIT if an enabled drive's health or health rollup state is "Critical".
-* WARN if an enabled controller's rollup state is equal to "Warning".
+* CRIT if an enabled controller's health or health rollup state is "Critical".
-* WARN if an enabled controller's state is equal to "Warning".
+* `--always-ok` suppresses all alerts and always returns OK.

 ## Perfdata / Metrics